 Yep… we’re one of the select few who didn’t use Tinder to just get a NCMO (Non-Committal Make Out) and we like our story so much we thought we’d tell you about here.
-Really, we just get tired of explaining to people over 40 what tinder is and since we’ve had to tell our story well over 84 times, we figured we’ll just write and direct people here.
+Really, we just get tired of explaining to people over the age of 40 what tinder is and since we’ve had to tell our story well over 147 times, we figured we’ll just write it and direct people here.

 So one day Janie and I downloaded an app called Tinder.